How to Become a Teacher in Florida

 Private School Teaching Jobs

-Alternatively, teachers can pursue employment in one of Florida's 2,270 private schools, which serve over 350,000 students.
+Alternatively, teachers can pursue employment in one of Florida's 2,600 private schools, which served over 415,000 students as of 2021.
 Significantly more than half the schools in the state have religious affiliations; some are single-gender, and many pursue superior academic standards.
 Teachers in private schools may find that pension, career opportunities, and salary are much different than in the public system.

 Florida Retirement System (FRS)